sdhull/broken-ionic-android-scrolling/Readme.md

 Settings->Language & Input and touch the "Current Keyboard" item, try toggling the "Hardware" toggle.

+This seems to be caused by calling `ionic.Platform.fullScreen();` in the ready function.

 Go back to the test app.

 1. Click on the "Chats" tab.